rideau-info.com

 FIRES

-Ground fires are not permitted except in a BBQs.
+Ground fires are not permitted except in BBQs.
 Many lockstations provide BBQs for visitors’ use, or you can bring and use a personal BBQ.
-However, if it is not gas or propane, please check with lock staff on how and where. to dispose of the coals.

 ALCOHOL RESTRICTIONS

 The possession and consumption of alcoholic beverages is governed by the Liquor Control Act.
 Possession and consumption of open liquor is permitted only in licensed premises, a residence or a private place.
 Consumption of alcoholic beverages is not permitted on Parks Canada property, including docks and picnic areas.
-This regulation applies whether arriving by land or by boat.

 STROLLING & HIKING

-• Watch underfoot for “sink holes”.
-These are areas of ground under which, the movement of water causes the ground to erode, leaving a hole or trench.
-This most commonly occurs along the stone wall lining the waterway, but could happen almost anywhere near the water.
+• Watch underfoot for ‘sink holes’.
+These are areas of ground under which the movement of water causes the ground to erode, leaving a hole or trench.
+This most commonly occurs along the stone wall lining the waterway but could happen almost anywhere near the water;

 • Uneven surfaces are not uncommon, particularly various types of stone surfaces.
-Proper footwear and sure footing will help prevent the possibility of injury.
+Proper footwear and sure footing will help prevent the possibility of injury;

 • Sun exposure or dehydration is a risk in hot weather.
 Be sure to wear sun screen and drink plenty of water.